 To get a feel for what Influentive costs, you can chat with their online chatbot or sign up for the Influitive VIP program to see how it works and request a quote.

 I didn’t find too many weaknesses with this application.
 However, although Influitive provides the user with a highly interactive and easy-to-use user interface, it lacks training tools or a knowledge base to help users get up and running.
 Although Influitive is incredibly intuitive (hence its name?), having a training and support section to help users troubleshoot when needed would be helpful.

-Higher Logic is another online community application that enables brands to build and maintain their communities.
+Higher Logic is another online community application that has come a long way in the last few years, with the goal to enable companies to build an advocacy community around their brand.
 Higher Logic specializes in providing a community where customers, members, and prospects can connect, interact, engage as well as build and leverage value, making it the most dynamic platform I’ve reviewed thus far.